A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Introduction

 \paragraph{Other related work.} In 1994, Spuler~\cite{Spuler1994Paper,Spuler1994Thesis} suggested an algorithm for computing optimal two-way comparison trees, based on a result by Huang~\etal~\cite{StephenHuang1984} for a different type of search tree.
 But Huang \etals related result, and the recurrences underlying Spuler's proposed algorithm, are demonstrably wrong~\cite{chrobak_etal_huangs_algorithm_2018}.
 Independently, Spuler also conjectured that optimal trees have the MLK property, and based on that conjecture proposed an additional algorithm, without proof of correctness, running in time $O(n^5)$.
 As discussed earlier, in 2002 Anderson \etal proved the conjecture for the successful-queries variant and obtained an $O(n^4)$-time algorithm for it.
 To our knowledge, this is the only previously published proof of correctness for any polynomial-time algorithm for optimal two-way-comparison search trees, for any variant with equality tests and inequality comparisons.

-The technical obstacle introduced by non-distinct keys also arises in finding optimal so-called \emph{binary split trees}: for distinct-weight instances, an optimal binary split tree can be found in $O(n^4)$ time, but for arbitrary instances the best bound known is $O(n^5)$~\cite{Hester1986}.
+The technical obstacle introduced by non-distinct weights also arises in finding optimal so-called \emph{binary split trees}: for distinct-weight instances, an optimal binary split tree can be found in $O(n^4)$ time, but for arbitrary instances the best bound known is $O(n^5)$~\cite{Hester1986}.
 For \emph{generalized binary split trees} (see~\cite{StephenHuang1984,chrobak_etal_huangs_algorithm_2018}) no correct polynomial-time algorithm is yet known.

 There are various other models for comparison-based search trees in the literature.
 As one example, one can consider only inequality comparisons.
-In trees with three-way comparisons that would correspond to restricting all $\beta_i$'s to be $0$.
+In trees with three-way comparisons that would correspond to giving every key weight zero (so only non-key queries have positive probability).
 As noted by Knuth, this model is equivalent to alphabetic coding, solved by Gilbert and Moore in $O(n^3)$ time~\cite{Gilbert1959}, later improved to $O(n \log n)$ time by Hu and Tucker~\cite{Hu1971} and, independently, by Garsia and Wachs~\cite{Garsia1977}.
-As noted by Anderson \etal this is also equivalent to finding the optimal two-way-comparison tree in the successful queries case that only uses ``$<$'' comparisons.
+As noted by Anderson \etal this is also equivalent to finding the optimal two-way-comparison tree in the successful-queries case that only uses ``$<$'' comparisons.
 For more background information on different models and algorithms (including approximations) for search trees we refer the reader to the 1997 tutorial by Nagaraj~\cite{nagaraj_optimal_1997}.